Chapter 15 : Chapter Fifteen: Lost And Found

 Harry studied Remus as he held the locket, and felt his own eyebrows crease together.
 What was happening?
 When Remus touched the locket he didn't recoil, no goose bumps raised on his skin, he didn't even shudder from the unusually cold metal.
 Harry looked around himself and saw everyone looked as confused as he felt.

 "I swear I felt something.
 It shocked me when I held it, didn't you feel it?
 Can't you feel how cold it is, or how it's ticking?"
-Harry felt incredibly stupid, asking these questions, but it didn't stop him.
+Harry felt incredibly stupid asking, but it didn't stop him.

 "No." Remus and Sirius said at the same time, looking at Harry as if he had grown a second head.